jkim284/SP25-IXD-256/README.md

 ### Hardware

-List all the separate hardware components used in your project and briefly explain what they do.
-To create a list with markdown syntax, use `-`, `*`, or `+` characters with each line of text:
 * LED light  - Gives the donor feedback about the box
 * Light Sensor  - Senses when the lid has been lifted
 * Proximity Sensor  - Senses when a toy has been placed into the box